-The first civic Silence for Remembrance was observed in Belfast.
+The first civic Silence for Remembrance was in Belfast.
 In 1916 a decision was made by the Grand Orange Lodge of Ireland to cancel the annual 12th July celebrations.
 Sir Crawford McCullagh, Lord Mayor 1914 – 17 requested that all businesses be suspended for the duration of 5 minutes from noon till 12.05pm.
 He was the first recorded person to publicly call for a period of silence for fallen soldiers.
-International sportsmen of WW1 are recalled today, and Sydney Ireland the first of eighteen pilots from Northern Ireland killed during the Battle of Britain.
+International sportsmen of WW1 are recalled today and Sydney Ireland who was the first of eighteen pilots from Northern Ireland who died during the Battle of Britain.